-In Table 1, Panel A reports summary statistics of financial bids and Panel B of strategic bids.
-Panel A shows that, both completed and failed bids issued by financial bidders, are similar regarding the medium of payment (Cash, Stock, Other), days between the announcement and the completion/withdrawal date (Days), market-to-book value (MB), premium (Premium) and the size of stake sought by the bidder (StakeSought).
-With regard to strategic bids, Panel B shows that strategic completed and failed bids share similarity in terms of market-to-book, premium and the size of stake sought by the bidder.
-Yet the failed is marginally different from the completed with respect to the medium of payment and days between the announcement and the completion/withdrawal date.
+Table 1, Panel A reports summary statistics for bids made by financial bidders and Panel B for bids made by strategic bidders.
+In both panels, we precisely report summary statistics for various deal-level characteristics.
+Panel A shows that, both completed and failed bids issued by financial bidders, are similar regarding the medium of payment (Cash, Stock, Other), days between the announcement and the completion/withdrawal date (Days), market-to-book value (MB), premium (Premium) and the size of the stake sought by the bidder (StakeSought).
+Panel B shows that, both completed and failed bids issued by strategic bidders, are similar in terms of market-to-book value (MB), premium (Premium) and the size of the stake sought by the bidder (StakeSought).
+However, completed and failed bids issued by strategic bidders are marginally different with respect to the medium of payment (Cash, Stock), and days between the announcement and the completion/withdrawal date (Days).
+Unsuccessful deal attempts by strategic bidders tend to be resolved (withdrawn) faster than completed deals and there is a higher proportion of attempted deals to be paid with stocks that fail.